 Things I Wish I Knew

-Written by Barbara Casey
+By Barbara Casey

 With the elderly, their situation is always fluid.
 I never knew what I would find when I visited my dad each day at the assisted living residence.
 This past Sunday was no different.
 I received a call in the early afternoon from the facility saying “Your Dad fell, but he is okay.”
 I went over to see him an hour later.
 He was sitting in a wheelchair.
 I placed my hand on his leg and asked “What happened, Dad?”
 He grimaced in pain.